omkar2715/constrution_estimator/README.md

 # Construction Estimator

-This project is a PHP-based tool to help estimate construction costs and manage related data.
+This project is a PHP-based tool to help estimate construction costs in building or home  and manage related data.
 Built as part of a portfolio or academic project.

 ## Features
 - Login & user system